Have You Got a Few Blemishes on your Police Report?

 Are you worried about how blemishes on your police report might affect your residency application?

 You’re not alone.
-Actually, I asked Ryan to search for the word “blemishes” in his email, and it pops up in more than 30 different email threads during 2024.
+Actually, I asked Ryan to search for the word “blemishes” in his email, and it pops up in more than 30 different email threads just from the last few months.
 All from people wondering if some slip up or even a misunderstanding from 10, 20, or even 30 years ago may impact their eligibility for Panama residency.

 That’s because pretty much any residency visa application in Panama require all adult applicants to provide a federal police report from their home country or country of residence.
 If you are coming from the United States, then you’ll need to request an FBI report.
 And if you’re coming from Canada, you’ll need a report from the Royal Canadian Mounted Police (RCMP).